Grunet/cloud-native-honeypot/packages/honeypot/README.md

 - Python (latest minor version for Python 3 is the equivalent)
 - Well-known binaries (e.g. curl, jq, that don't strictly need their versions pinned as much)
-- Docker Compose version (latest minor version is the equivalent)

 The goals here are twofold